petuum/autodist/_sources/usage/tutorials/getting-started.md.txt

 ### Step 3: Add AutoDist APIs

-Given TensorFlow code (either TF1.x or TF2.x) for training a model in graph mode, we can easily modify it to train in a distributed fashion.
-Based on the <code>[AutoDist](../../api/autodist.autodist)</code> interfaces, all we have to do is make the following 3 changes (marked by inline comments):
+The TensorFlow code (either TF1.x or TF2.x) for training a model in graph mode, can be easily modified to train in a distributed fashion.
+Based on the <code>[AutoDist](../../api/autodist.autodist)</code> interfaces, simply make the following 3 changes (marked by inline comments):

 ```python
 import numpy as np